TeachingOW/mic1/Readme.md

-This is orginally from the book
+The code is orginally from the book

-You can run the program using the binary (included in directory bin) using java -jar mic1-0.0.1-SNAPSHOT.jar
+You can run the program using the binary release (https://github.com/khalefa-ow/mic1/releases/tag/v1)